 Welcome to SparkPeople and WOWA!
 This site and this team has really given me some great information and support.
 I use ProAir 15 minutes before exercising and take me cues from my breathing.
 Have discovered that endurance exercise works better than intervals because I don't become short of breath quickly followed by a long recovery.
 Good Luck!

+Hello, I just joined spark people.
+I was dx'ed with asthma in 1994 when I was 38.
+It is finally under control but I am on a nebulizer 4 times a day with xopenex or provential along with advair, singulair, theophylline.
+I have been and predinsone off and on (mostly on).
 I hoping to get some ideas on how to cope and stay active.
 Prior to asthma I was running 8 miles every day, skiing, playing soft ball.
 Now I can barely walk to the mail box, I have started and stopped many times trying to exercise and failed.
 My friend told me about spark people and I decided to join this week.
 I started to exercise with the help of a gym last Thursday.
 I finally found a latex safe gym for me to go to.

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.

 SPARKPEOPLE is a registered trademark of SparkPeople, Inc. in the United States, European Union, Canada, and Australia.
 All rights reserved.